abstrakct/trad/README.md

 - On Linux/unix: create a directory named `trad` under `$HOME/.config`
 - On Windows: create a directory named `trad` in your user directory, probably `C:\Users\{your username}`
 - Run `trad setup {ip} {key}` replacing {ip} with the ip address to your IKEA Trådfri gateway, and {key} with the security code found on your gateway.
 This security code will be encrypted and stored in a .json file in the directory you created above.
+- Example: `trad setup 192.168.0.100 dj2o3njmdcvoj23r`

-Now the program should be working and able to communicate with your gateway.
+Now the program should be working, and be able to communicate with your gateway.
 Try it with `trad devices` and see if it lists the devices on your network.

 ## Examples aka How to actually use the program